Skip to main content

 OpenSearch

-OpenSearch exposes Prometheus-format metrics at /_prometheus/metrics when the prometheus-exporter plugin is installed.
-The OpenTelemetry Collector scrapes this endpoint using the Prometheus receiver, collecting 230+ metrics across cluster health, index and search performance, JVM runtime, OS resources, and storage I/O. This guide installs the plugin, configures the receiver, and ships metrics to base14 Scout.
+OpenSearch serves Prometheus-format metrics at /_prometheus/metrics on the HTTP port (:9200) once the prometheus-exporter plugin is installed - the plugin version must equal the OpenSearch version exactly.
+The OpenTelemetry Collector's prometheus receiver scrapes that endpoint, collecting 230+ metrics across cluster health, indexing and search throughput and latency, JVM heap and GC, OS and process resources, filesystem and storage I/O, caches, circuit breakers, and thread pools.
+This guide installs the plugin, configures the receiver, and ships metrics to base14 Scout.

 Prerequisites